 - Rich in fiber and protein.

-- Often contains healthy fats from nuts and seeds.
+- Good sources of fats such as nuts and seeds.

-- Can be eaten on their own or with milk.
+- Are best when eaten on their own and can also be consumed with milk.

-Description: Granola is a mixture of rolled oats, nuts, seeds, and sweeteners that is baked until crisp.
-It often includes dried fruits for added flavor and nutrition.
+Description: Granola is essentially a toasted combination of rolled oats, nuts, seeds and sweeteners.
+It can contain nuts or dried fruits for the extra taste and extra value.

 Popular Varieties: